kedacore/keda-docs/content/docs/2.8/scalers/gcp-pub-sub.md

     subscriptionSize: "5" # Deprecated, use mode and value fields instead
     mode: "SubscriptionSize" # Optional - Default is SubscriptionSize - SubscriptionSize or OldestUnackedMessageAge
     value: "5" # Optional - Default is 5 for SubscriptionSize | Default is 10 for OldestUnackedMessageAge
+    activationTargetValue: "10" # Optional - Default is 0
     subscriptionName: "mysubscription" # Required
     credentialsFromEnv: GOOGLE_APPLICATION_CREDENTIALS_JSON # Required
 ```